splunk/conf19-sdc-workshop/README.md

 5. In a browser, open `localhost:3000` to view the app.

 ## Resources

+For more information about Splunk Cloud Services, see the [Splunk Developer Portal](https://developer.splunk.com/scs/).

 For more about the tools that were used to build this app, see:
 - [Splunk Cloud Services SDK for JavaScript](https://developer.splunk.com/scs/docs/overview/sdctools/tools_jssdk/), which uses JavaScript to communicate with the Splunk Cloud Services REST APIs.